chartjs/Chart.js/docs/getting-started/v3-migration.md

 #### Platform

 * `Chart.platform` is no longer the platform object used by charts.
-It contains only a single configuration option, `disableCSSInjection`.
 Every chart instance now has a separate platform instance.
 * `Chart.platforms` is an object that contains two usable platform classes, `BasicPlatform` and `DomPlatform`.
 It also contains `BasePlatform`, a class that all platforms must extend from.
 * If the canvas passed in is an instance of `OffscreenCanvas`, the `BasicPlatform` is automatically used.